 Let’s face it—shots can hurt.
 And when your child gets vaccinated, her discomfort might well last longer than that brief needle stick.
-The immune response triggered by many vaccines can cause irritability, soreness, fatigue, loss of appetite, fever, or, in rare cases, febrile seizures, which are often harmless.
+The immune response triggered by many vaccines can cause irritability, soreness, fatigue, loss of appetite, fever, or, in rare cases, febrile seizures (which, while scary, are typically harmless).

 All of that is why, for many years, children were given Tylenol (acetaminophen) or ibuprofen during or shortly after a vaccination.
 But recent studies suggest that parents should give their children such pain reducers only if they exhibit symptoms.

 Studies show that painkillers may make vaccines less effective

 Vaccines are designed to trigger a child’s immune system response so that his body can fight off and “remember” specific germs.
 If these germs ever invade again, his immune system can effectively attack those germs, the Centers for Disease Control and Prevention (CDC) explains.
 The usual symptoms that children experience after vaccination are a normal part of the body’s efforts to fight infection.
 For example, a low-grade fever may help the immune system produce its best response, but more research is needed to confirm and fully understand the role of fever.

 Two studies described in 2009 raised concerns about alleviating infants’ symptoms by giving them painkillers after vaccinations because the medications lowered the immune system response to vaccines.
 They showed that, as expected, babies who received a pain reliever like Tylenol were significantly less likely to develop a fever than those who didn’t.
 But those who got the painkiller also had a diminished immune system response to the vaccine itself.
 Specifically, this group showed lower rates of protective antibody levels from several vaccines.
 CDC physicians wrote that the 2009 studies made “a compelling case against” routine use of pain-reducing medication after vaccination.